CottonPajamas/CarriageAutomotive-Java/README.md

 ## Features

-We explored the following aspects of the Spring framework.<br />
+We explored the following aspects of Spring framework.<br />

 - Spring Web MVC for the general architecture and layering of the application.<br />